Back to the lexicon

 Expand self-service offerings

 Customers who can solve their problem themselves are often more satisfied than those who had to wait for an agent.
-A well-structured Help Center or FAQ section reduces ticket volume while simultaneously improving CSAT.
+A well-structured Help Center or FAQ section reduces ticket volume while simultaneously improving CSAT — because customers get instant help, even at 11pm on a Sunday.

 4